 A standard way to analyze dynamical systems deterministically is to plot phase portraits.
 In the following, we present such plots where the state variables are the mRNA, the protein, and the xanthosine concentration.
+Note that for the low copy numbers that can occur in our system, a deterministic analysis is not necessarily meaningful.
+Nevertheless, in our case we find that stochastic simulations agree well with the deterministic results.
+Thus, deterministic phase portraits are a valid starting point.

 From a 3D to a 2D system.
-Fig 4A shows the 3D phase portrait for a representative set of parameters (shown in Table 1), whose choice is explained below.
+Fig 5A shows the 3D phase portrait for a representative set of parameters (shown in Table 1), whose choice is explained below.
 The plot looks rather complicated at first but can be understood intuitively.
 The three surfaces are the nullcline surfaces and the gray lines point in the direction in which the dynamical system moves at each point.
 The surfaces intersect in three points, which are the steady-state solutions of the dynamical system.
-For this choice of parameters, the system first flows towards the mRNA nullcline (independent of the initial condition), then it moves along that surface to the intersection with the protein nullcline, and lastly, it moves along that intersection line to one of the three intersection points of all three surfaces.
+For this choice of parameters, the system first flows towards the mRNA nullcline (independent of the initial condition), then it moves along that surface to the intersection with